openstack/tempest/README.rst

     $ tempest run

    from the Tempest workspace directory.
-Or you can use the ``--workspace`` argument to run in the workspace you created regarless of your current working directory.
+Or you can use the ``--workspace`` argument to run in the workspace you created regardless of your current working directory.
 For example::

     $ tempest run --workspace cloud-01